Antonio Gates: College career

-Gates played basketball but not football in college.
+Gates played basketball rather than football in college.
 He originally enrolled at Michigan State University wanting to play football under then-coach Nick Saban as well as basketball under coach Tom Izzo.
 Upon enrolling, he learned that Saban wanted him to play only football.
+Moreover, the coach wanted to move him to defense as a defensive end or linebacker.
 Gates then chose to pursue playing basketball by transferring to Eastern Michigan University.
 He played there part of a season before transferring to the College of the Sequoias, a junior college in California, to focus on academics.
 Recruited by Stan Heath, Gates transferred to Kent State University in northeastern Ohio.

 As a member of the Golden Flashes, Gates played two seasons as power forward.
-His junior season he averaged 16.0 points, 8.1 rebounds and 2.7 assists per game.
+In his junior season he averaged 16.0 points, 8.1 rebounds and 2.7 assists per game.
 His junior season his team won its first regular season Mid-American Conference (MAC) championship in school history after finishing the regular season with a 24–5 overall record with a 17–1 record in the MAC.
 Gates helped the Golden Flashes win their second consecutive MAC tournament and earn its resulting berth in the 2002 NCAA Tournament.
 In the tournament, he gave crucial performances that helped Kent State reach the Elite Eight as a 10 seed by upsetting 7 seed Oklahoma State (69–61), 2 seed Alabama (71–58) and 3 seed Pittsburgh (78–73).
+He was named second-team All-MAC for the 2002 season.

-During his senior season, he received honorable mention All-American honors from the Associated Press after averaging 20.6 points, 7.7 rebounds and 4.1 assists per game.
+As a senior, Gates received honorable mention All-American honors from the Associated Press after averaging 20.6 points, 7.7 rebounds, and 4.1 assists per game.
 He finished with a record of 54–16 in two years of playing.
+He also earned first-team All-MAC recognition in 2003.

 His jersey number, 44, was retired on February 27, 2010, making him just the fourth Golden Flash to receive the honor.